Deliver “Delight and Passion” to people

 Kagoshima City Furusato Archaeological Museum

-[Project Summary] The Kagoshima City Archaeological Museum was established with the aim of deepening the citizens' understanding of the history of Kagoshima City through the cultural heritage left by our ancestors, and contributing to the creation of a unique civic culture.
-In particular, the experiential displays, such as the "Excavation Experience" where you can experience what it's like to be an archaeologist, and the "Let's take a shape with a giant arc" where a tool for examining the shape of pottery is enlarged, are very popular, and foster an interest in archaeology and the history that it reveals in children.
-We have consistently assisted with the basic plan, design, and construction.
-[Client's Issues] After 20 years since its opening, the museum has become noticeably old, and the content and facilities needed to be renewed. displays renewal was carried out to present the latest research results, introduce experiential displays, and develop bright and easy-to-update displays facilities.
-The plan has three directions: the first is to create a region-specific displays that pursues "Kagoshima-ness," the second is to create a fun and educational museum that aims to "create a place for participatory experiences," and the third is to develop displays environment as "creating an environment to realize a facility that is more user-friendly."
-This was aimed at creating a facility where everyone, from children to adults, could enjoy learning about the archaeology of their hometown.
-[Solution] The first thing that gives the impression of "Kagoshima-ness" is the huge topographical table of the entire city of Kagoshima, including Sakurajima, which is located in the center overlooking the atrium space.
-It is accompanied by easy-to-understand explanations of the ruins in each area.
-Next, a representative example of "creating a place for participatory experiences" is the experience corner, which is made up of numerous hands-on items, for learning about archaeology in a fun way.
-And as for "creating an environment to realize a facility that is easier to use," we made detailed proposals such as an airtight case that allows humidity control, the introduction of people-friendly universal concept design, and the installation of environmentally friendly LED lighting. <Our project members> [Development] Tatsuya Fujii [Sales and project management] Tatsuya Fujii, Yumeki Kusumoto [Planning] Takeshi Shin, Kyohei Kishida, Setsuko Nishimura [design, layout] Sho Inanobe [Production and construction] Yoshito Inoue, Hayato Ichimata, Takeshi Suekawa, Shin Kameoka, Nanae Hori [maintenance management] Katsumi Yamada, Takatoshi Nakamura
+[Project Overview] The Kagoshima Municipal Archaeological Museum was established with the aim of deepening citizens' understanding of Kagoshima City's history through the cultural heritage left behind by their predecessors and contributing to the creation of a unique civic culture.
+Particularly popular are the interactive displays such as the "Excavation Experience," where visitors can feel like archaeologists, and "Let's Shape with a Giant Arc," which uses a giant version of a tool for examining the shape of pottery, fostering children's interest in archaeology and the history it reveals.
+Our company provided comprehensive support from basic planning and design to construction.
+[Client's Challenges] After 20 years since its opening, the museum was showing signs of aging, and a renewal of its content and facilities was required. displays renewal aimed to realize the presentation of the latest research results, the introduction of interactive displays, and the development of bright and easily maintainable displays facilities.
+The direction of the plan was as follows: firstly, a regionally focused displays that pursues "Kagoshima's unique character"; secondly, a fun and educational museum aiming to "create a place for participatory experiences"; and thirdly, the development of displays environment as "creating an environment for realizing a more user-friendly facility."
+This aimed to create a facility where people of all ages, from children to adults, could learn about local archaeology in an enjoyable way.
+[Solution] The first thing that makes an impression of "Kagoshima-ness" is the huge topographical table in the center overlooking the atrium space, which includes Sakurajima and the entire city of Kagoshima.
+It is accompanied by easy-to-understand explanations of archaeological sites in various locations.
+Next, a prime example of "creating a place for participatory experience" is the hands-on corner with various items that make learning archaeology fun.
+And as "creating an environment that makes the facility more user-friendly," we made detailed suggestions such as airtight cases that allow humidity control, the introduction of user-friendly universal concept design, and the installation of environmentally friendly LED lighting. <Our Project Members> [Development] Tatsuya Fujii [Sales & Project Management] Tatsuya Fujii, Yumeki Kusumoto [Planning] Takeshi Kami, Kyohei Kishida, Setsuko Nishimura [design, layout] Sho Inanobe [Production & construction] Yoshito Inoue, Hayato Ichimanda, Takeshi Sue, Shin Kameoka, Nanae Hori [maintenance management] Katsumi Yamada, Takatoshi Nakamura

 #public